imagineLife/big-site/content/mongo/aggregations/unwind.md

 parentDir: mongo/aggregations
 author: Jake Laursen
 excerpt: Create a new document for each item in an array
-tags: ["database" "mongodb", "performance", "aggregation", "unwind", "arrays"]
+tags: ["database", "mongodb", "performance", "aggregation", "unwind", "arrays"]
 ---

 # unwind